December 29, 2021

 I have enjoyed making cakes for various other events in France over the years, but all of these opportunities to indulge in baking seem to have dried up due to the pandemic and other things.
 So, when I discovered that my dad's assisted housing unit was holding a coffee morning in aid of the Macmillan cancer charity, (albeit in the afternoon) I thought I would bake them a couple of cakes.

 Thinking that it would probably be mostly the elderly residents themselves attending I decided to go traditional and went for a ginger cake using the Be-Ro book recipe (see here) and a coffee cake.
 Also thinking that I didn’t want to be responsible for mishaps with anyone’s dentures I went for a recipe I had had my eye on for a while that contained no hidden chopped nuts!
-The only nuts were to be the pecans decorating the top which were clearly visible!
+The only nuts were to be the walnut halves decorating the top which were clearly visible!
 It comes from the W.I. book "Cakes" by Liz Herbert.

 The ladies in the office seemed thrilled when I presented them with the cakes.
 As I breezed through the lobby later in the afternoon the place was joyfully ringing with the sound of tinkling teacups and laughter.
 My two cakes seemed to be the only home made ones on display and Jo from the office beamed as she showed me that they were almost sold out already.
 Hmmmmm…..put a home made cake next to a pack of shop bought offerings and there's no contest!